chris00walker/domain-model/DDD_Artefacts/docs/strategy/9-cost-structure.md

-# **🎯 Goal:** Guard EFI’s gross-margin floors and cash runway by making every dollar traceable to a Key Activity, Resource, or Partner—while keeping fixed overhead low enough that scale always widens contribution margin.
+# **🎯 Goal:** Guard EFI’s gross-margin floors and cash runway by making every dollar traceable to a Key Activity, Resource, or Partner—while keeping fixed overhead low enough that scale always widens contribution margin

 **Strategyzer lens:** A cost structure is the “flip side” of the Value Proposition.
 Each cost block must